 Consider a Full Spectrum of Options:

 Review industry or trade journals to analyze lists of available employment opportunities.
-Ensure your teaching resume and cover letter is up to date and positions you in the best light to secure an international teaching job.
+Ensure your teaching resume and cover letter are up to date and position you in the best light to secure an international teaching job.

-Before conducting any job search, you should ensure your online presence represent your value and is not adversely affecting your success.
+Before conducting any job search, you should ensure your online presence represents your value and does not affect your success.